kevinolsson/qbtech-technical-assessment/README.md

 - **Destination selection or flight selection from a table.** These features will not be included.
 - **Database persistence.** Data will not be saved to a database, though this can be revisited if needed.
 - **Additional receipts.** The confirmation page will serve as the only receipt; no receipts will be sent via email.
+- **A11y testing.** Accessibility is very important, but due to the lack of time, I was not able to fully check the site with a screen-reader like NVDA.
+- **Full test coverage.**.
+Also ran out of time!

 ### Project Structure